coderextreme/X3DJSONLD/Pseudo.md

 	else if object[key] is an object
 		if key starts with @
 			call ConvertToX3DOM with object = object[key] and parentkey = key
-		if key starts with -
+		else if key starts with -
-			call ConvertChildren with object = object[key] and parentkey = key else
+			call ConvertChildren with object = object[key] and parentkey = key else if key starts with #
+			for each comment
+				create child for comment
+				append child to element
+		else
 			create a child element with tag key call ConvertToX3DOM with object = object[key] and parentkey = key